yx0516/VSTH/README.md

 # 2. How to compile
 The back-end of VSTH is written by golang.
-It is easy to launch web services by using go commnandm.
+It is easy to launch web services by using go command.
 ```
 $ go build main.go
 ```